Denali National Park and Preserve: Establishment of the park

-In 1906, conservationist Charles Alexander Sheldon conceived the idea of preserving the Denali region as a national park.
+In 1906, conservationist Charles Alexander Sheldon proposed preserving the Denali region as a national park.
 He presented the plan to his co-members of the Boone and Crockett Club.
 They decided that the political climate at the time was unfavorable for congressional action and that the best hope of success rested on the approval and support of the Alaskans themselves.
 Sheldon wrote, "The first step was to secure the approval and cooperation of the delegate who represented Alaska in Congress."

-In October 1915, Sheldon took up the matter with E. W. Nelson of the Biological Survey at Washington, D.C., and with George Bird Grinnell, with the purpose to introduce a suitable bill in the coming session of Congress.
-The matter was then taken to the Game Committee of the Boone and Crockett Club and, after a full discussion, it received the committee's full endorsement.
+In October 1915, Sheldon took up the matter with E. W. Nelson of the Biological Survey at Washington, D.C., and with George Bird Grinnell, to introduce a suitable bill in the coming session of Congress.
+The matter was then presented to the Game Committee of the Boone and Crockett Club and, after a full discussion, the committee endorsed it.

-On December 3, 1915, the plan was presented to Alaska's delegate, James Wickersham, who after some deliberation gave his approval.
-The plan then went to the executive committee of the Boone and Crockett Club and, on December 15, 1915, it was unanimously accepted.
+On December 3, 1915, the plan was presented to Alaska's delegate, James Wickersham, who, after some deliberation, gave his approval.
+The plan was then presented to the executive committee of the Boone and Crockett Club and, on December 15, 1915, was unanimously accepted.
 The plan was thereupon endorsed by the club and presented to Stephen Mather, Assistant Secretary of the Interior in Washington, D.C., who immediately approved it.

-The bill was introduced in April 1916, by Delegate Wickersham in the House and by Senator Key Pittman of Nevada in the Senate.
+The bill was introduced in April 1916 by Delegate Wickersham in the House and by Senator Key Pittman of Nevada in the Senate.
 Much lobbying took place the following year, and on February 19, 1917, the bill passed.
-On February 26, 1917, 11 years from its conception, the bill was signed in legislation by the President of the United States, Woodrow Wilson, thereby creating Mount McKinley National Park.
+On February 26, 1917, 11 years after its conception, the bill was signed into law by President Woodrow Wilson, thereby creating Mount McKinley National Park.

 A portion of Denali, excluding the summit, was included in the original park boundary.
 The boundary was expanded in 1922 and again in 1932 and 1947 to include the area of the hotel and railroad.